-Description: AIST Foundation Awards are intended to attract talented and dedicated students and to encourage them to pursue careers within the iron and steel industry.
-The AIST Foundation Board of Trustees administers The grants, which are open to currently enrolled college students.
+Scholarship Description: AIST Foundation Scholarship awards are intended to attract talented and dedicated students and to encourage them to pursue careers within the iron and steel industry.
+The AIST Foundation Board of Trustees administers the scholarships, which are open to currently enrolled college students.
 Students may re-apply each year.

-Number of award(s): Three memorial financial aid positions will be awarded.
+Number of award(s): Three memorial scholarships will be awarded.

-Duration of award(s): These memorial financial aid positions will be awarded for one year.
+Duration of award(s): These memorial scholarships will be awarded for one year.

 What does it cover?
-Up to three US$3,000 one-year financial aid positions will be awarded for the 2015—2016 school year.
+Up to three US$3,000 one-year scholarships will be awarded for the 2015—2016 school year.
 In addition, recipients will receive a one-year Material Advantage Membership.

-Selection Criteria: financial aid positions will be awarded to individuals who best exemplify the qualities of leadership and innovation for which Mr. Lincoln was so well known throughout his career.
+Selection Criteria: Scholarships will be awarded to individuals who best exemplify the qualities of leadership and innovation for which Mr. Lincoln was so well known throughout his career.
 Applications will be evaluated and scored as follows: